lilcodelab/angular-osm-leaflet/README.md

-# Integrate OpenStreetMap with Angular application
+# Integrate OpenStreetMap using Leaflet with Angular application
 Angular application that implements OpenStreetMap using Leaflet renderer.

 ## Requirements